FACILITIES & OTHER RESOURCES

 Dr. Reedy is an Assistant Scientist with the School of Medicine with 15 years of applied microscopy experience in genetics and molecular biology, developmental biology and model systems.
 In her PhD in genetics and molecular biology she made numerous discoveries into the pathophysiology of Duchenne’s Muscular Dystrophy (DMD) in C. elegans.
 She has advanced confocal experience applied to C. elegans and Drosophila, including electrophysiology-based calcium imaging and ratiometric ROS imaging.
 Dr. Reedy also has immunofluorescence, pathology-based immunohistochemistry, and immuno-EM and cryo-sectioning experience.
 In addition to her extensive applied microscopy experience, Dr. Reedy has become a huge resource to investigators regarding experimental design.

-Gaurav Joshi, PhD – ICI Assistant Scientist
+Austin Worden, PhD – ICI Assistant Scientist

-Stoyan Ivanov, ICI Research Specialist
+Stoyan Ivanov, M.Sc. – ICI Research Specialist

-Mr. Ivanov is a Physicist who completed his undergraduate and Master's degrees at the Georgia Institute of Technology.
+Mr. Ivanov is a Physicist who completed his undergraduate and master’s degrees at the Georgia Institute of Technology.
 His graduate work focused on the interaction between Mercury’s magnetic field and the incident Solar wind during Coronal Mass Ejections that passed through the near-Mercury environment under Dr. Carol Paty.
 He studied how these plasma conditions affected the incidence of ion precipitation on the surface and how that relates to surface weathering.
 Stoyan has had experience in a wide range of fields including radioastronomy at the Jet Propulsion Laboratory, space plasma modeling during his graduate work, and biomedical engineering at Sorrento Therapeutics Inc. He is excited to apply his previous experiences to the cell imaging work of the core, help other researchers with their studies and imaging, and learn a great deal along the way.